-It’s actually pretty simple.
+It's actually pretty simple.
 The real reason Saddleback connects so many in groups is that their senior pastor is the small group champion.
 Rick Warren is the face of small groups at Saddleback.
-He’s the one doing the talking.
-Ramping up for a church-wide campaign (like 40 Days of Purpose or Decade of Destiny), he’s the one talking about the importance of small groups.
-At all of their Christmas Eve services, he’s the one describing the benefits of a small group.
-Even when he’s not in town, watch for him on video talking up the next opportunity to join a group.
+He's the one doing the talking.
+Ramping up for a church-wide campaign (like 40 Days of Purpose or 40 Days of Prayer), he's the one talking about the importance of small groups.
+At all of their Christmas Eve services, he's the one describing the benefits of a small group.
+Even when he's not in town, watch for him on video talking up the next opportunity to join a group.

 We had the opportunity to attend Saddleback for almost 2 years while I was on the Lifetogether team.
-Interesting factoid: Steve Gladen, Pastor of the Small Group Community, wasn’t on the platform once talking about small groups.
+Interesting factoid: Steve Gladen, Pastor of the Small Group Community, wasn't on the platform once talking about small groups.
 Want another?
-Ron Wilbur, the Pastor of Small Group Operations, wasn’t on the platform once talking about small groups.
+Ron Wilbur, then the Pastor of Small Group Operations, wasn't on the platform once talking about small groups.
 Who was doing the talking?
 Rick Warren.
 And seriously, when he was out of town on weekends they needed to say something important about small groups there would be a video of Rick Warren promoting it.

 Two people need to read this and react to it.